wosnat/recycle_model/doc/STORE_model_description.md

 $dROS/dt = \sum{ROSrelease_i} - ROSdecay - ROSbreakdown_H$

 ## DON breakdown due to exoenzymes.
-DON is degraded to DIN by exoenzymes released by the bacteria.
+In the exoenzyme model, DON is degraded to DIN by exoenzymes released by the bacteria.
 This DIN is then available to both bacteria for uptake.
 We did not model spontaneous breakdown of DON, only exoenzyme mediated.
 Also there is no cost for the bacteria to release these enzymes.

 $DON2DIN_i = DON2DINrate_i * B_i * DON$

-## air water exchange
+## Air water exchange
 $DICAirWaterExchange   = - (DIC - csat) / airWaterExchangeConstant$

 Where $csat$ is the saturated DIC concentration. and $airWaterExchangeConstant$ is a constant computed as: